willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If you're able to see your Motion Controllers in the cliff house, but not in SteamVR apps and games, the Motion Controller model driver may not be installed properly.
 This driver is automatically downloaded and installed via Windows Update, but if you're on a PC that has enterprise policies or if Windows Update is otherwise restricted, you may need to install this manually.

 To check that the Motion Controller model driver is correctly installed:
 1. Turn on both of your motion controllers, and make sure both of them show up as "Connected" in the Settings app under Devices > Bluetooth & other devices.
-If they do not show up or show up as "Paired", [pair your motion controllers](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
+If they do not show up or show up as "Paired", [pair them](https://docs.microsoft.com/en-us/windows/mixed-reality/enthusiast-guide/set-up-windows-mixed-reality).
-2. Open Device Manager and look for "Motion controller - Left" and "Motion controller - Right" under "Bluetooth"
+2. Open Device Manager and look for "Motion controller - Left" and "Motion controller - Right" under "Bluetooth".
 3. Single click either of the two devices, and then go to View > Devices by Connection.
 4. You will now see a view of the Motion Controller Bluetooth devices roll up to your Bluetooth radio.
 Under the same node as the two Motion Controllers should be two **Bluetooth HID Device** devices, and under each Bluetooth HID Device should be devices named **Motion Controller** (with gray icons).
 5. Double click each of the "Motion Controller" devices and go to the **Driver** tab.
-Confirm that the Driver Version listed corresponds to the Motion Controller model driver versions listed on [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history)
+Confirm that the Driver Version listed corresponds to one of [these Motion Controller model driver versions](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history).

-To manually download and install the Motion Controller model driver, please visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
+To manually download and install the Motion Controller model driver, visit [this page](https://docs.microsoft.com/windows/mixed-reality/enthusiast-guide/mixed-reality-software#mixed-reality-motion-controller-model-driver-release-history) and look for the driver version corresponding to your version of Windows 10.
 Installation instructions are available on the download page.

 ### The Motion controllers firmware update takes significantly longer than two minutes

 Check the [Bluetooth Best Practices section](troubleshooting-windows-mixed-reality.md#bluetooth-best-practices) below.
 Poor Bluetooth link quality is ususally the cause of these problems.

-### I just inserted fresh batteries but controller virtual battery level does not indicate full level
+### I just inserted fresh batteries but the controller virtual battery level does not indicate full level

-Motion controller battery level is tuned for AA batteries, some low voltage rechargeable batteries may not report full although being fully charged.
+Motion controller battery level is tuned for AA batteries, and some low voltage rechargeable batteries may not report as full although being fully charged.

 ### My controller does not vibrate when battery is low

-Haptics is disabled when battery level gets low, replace with fresh batteries to get rumble back.
+Haptics is disabled when battery level gets low.
+Replace your batteries.

 ### My device vibrated three times and then shutdown

-Your batteries are running low and hitting the cut-off threshold.
-Replace them with fresh batteries.
+Your batteries are running low and hit the cut-off threshold.
+Replace your batteries.

 ### My Samsung Motion Controller’s touchpad is off-center or has a dead spot